Public Data:

 2017 - Talk on "Robotics in Road Construction" at the Melbourne Convention Centre, and AAPA/AFPA national tour

-2022 - COLETEK's First Product to help the world issues - Biogas Digester
+2022 - COLETEK's first product to help the world issues - Biogas Digester

 After decades of building prototypes/products for clients.
 We are starting to develop prototypes/products for us.